901: The Projected Man

-She bought that from the Elly May’s Secret catalog.
+She got that from the Elly May’s Secret catalog.

 Elly May Clampett was the daughter on the television series The Beverly Hillbillies (1962-1971), played by Donna Douglas.
 Victoria’s Secret is a retail chain of lingerie stores.
 It was founded in 1979 and now boasts more than 900 locations across the country.
 It became well-known in the 1990s for its employment of a string of supermodels in its catalogs, including Tyra Banks, Naomi Campbell, and Heidi Klum.

-“Sometimes you are so cruel, I think you must have some other motive.”
+“Sometimes you're so cruel that I think that you must have some other motive.”
 Are you Kim Philby?

 Harold “Kim” Philby (1912-1988) was a British secret service operative and double agent for the Soviet Union.
 He was the most successful of the Cambridge Five, a group of high-ranking and damaging moles in MI5 and MI6 who were scouted by Soviet spy handlers when they were students at Cambridge University in the early 1930s.
 The young orphan protagonist of the Rudyard Kipling novel Kim was the source of his nickname.

-He’s gonna take a lorry to a lift to the loo.
+He’s going to take the lorry to the lift to the loo.

 A triple riff on everyday things named differently in Great Britain: lorry is British-speak for truck, lift means elevator, and loo means bathroom.

 Hey, there’s Charlie Parker’s shadow on the wall. –Oh, yeah!